firebud2/staff-docs/teams-and-roles.md

     product, which includes game play, visual style, story, audio assets, cinematics, and marketing materials.
 The creative director will manage and work with various teams and professionals involved in the project.
-They will also interact directly with senior supervisors of each team.
+They will also interact directly with managers/supervisors of each team.
     - **Senior Manager**, a senior level manager.
     - **Manager**, managers are responsible for direct management of various teams within the organization and their work.